 \begin{proof} The proof is immediate from Theorem~\ref{thm:path_to_poset} together with the well-known fact that for a naturally labeled poset $P$, its $P$-Eulerian polynomial coincides with the $h^{*}$-polynomial of its order polytope; see, for example,~\cite[Theorem 6.3.11]{BeckSanyal2018CRT}. \end{proof}

-In the other direction of the poset--skew shape correspondence, one can use known results on $P$-Eulerian polynomials to deduce distributional properties of the non-nesting rook numbers, extending the results in Section~\ref{distributional_properties}.
+In the other direction of the poset--skew shape correspondence, one can use known results on $P$-Eulerian polynomials to deduce distributional properties of the non-nesting rook numbers, extending the results in Section~\ref{section:distributional_properties}.
 We mention two such applications below.

 Stembridge's width two counterexample to the Neggers--Stanley conjecture \cite{Stembridge2007NeggersStanleyCounter} shows that real-rootedness of $M_{\lambda / \mu}$ can fail in general.
 This counterexample is illustrated in Figure~\ref{fig:stembridge} together with the corresponding skew shape.
-The following corollary gives a rook theoretic and matroid theoretic context within which Stembridge's counterexample can be understood.
+The following corollary gives a rook-theoretic and matroid-theoretic context within which Stembridge's counterexample can be understood.

 \begin{corollary} The non-nesting rook polynomial $M_{\lambda /\mu}$ is not real-rooted in general.
 Concretely, $M_{\lambda/\mu}$ is not real-rooted for the skew shape $\lambda / \mu = 888888765/76654321$. \end{corollary}